godotengine/godot-website/collections/_article/godotfest-2025.md

 at a professional audience, it’ll take place during the workweek to make business travel more convenient.

-While not quite the same as GodotCon, GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23.
-That's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogenhausen**.
+While not quite the same as GodotCon, GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogenhausen**.
+These two days will be filled with many talks and workshops vetted by our talented [committee](link), opportunities to show what you're working on and perhaps even pitch your project to the right people and catering throughout.

+## Tickets!

+The ticket shop is now open at [https://25.godotfest.com/](https://25.godotfest.com/), get your tickets with an early supporter discount until the end of june!

 Next year, you can expect to have at least three events: GodotCon North America, GodotCon Europe and GodotFest.

 ## Call for Speakers at GodotFest